hashicorp/terraform-provider-google/docs/r/compute_address.html.markdown

   (Optional)
   The networking tier used for configuring this address.
 This field can take the following values: PREMIUM or STANDARD.
 If this field is not specified, it is assumed to be PREMIUM.
+This property is in beta, and should be used with the terraform-provider-google-beta provider.
+  See [Provider Versions](http://terraform.io/docs/provider/google/provider_versions.html) for more details on beta fields.

 * `subnetwork` -
   (Optional)